Giaxasidis/fivem-steam-authenticator/README.md

 ```
 > \[!WARNING]
 > This script requires a valid Steam Web API Key to properly verify player Steam IDs.
-> Make sure to configure it in the script before use.

 4. Configure your Steam Web API Key in your `server.cfg`:

 ```cfg